DataDog/storedog/README.md

 ### Nginx

-Manages RUM credential routing by reading custom headers from puppeteer (or using defaults for learners) and setting cookies in the response.
+Reads custom headers from puppeteer (or uses defaults for learners) and forwards them as proxy headers to Next.js.
+The headers are:
+- `X-RUM-App-ID` - RUM application ID
+- `X-RUM-Client-Token` - RUM client token

+Configuration is in `services/nginx/default.conf.template`.

 ### Frontend

-RUM Config is handled at runtime and is not baked into the image.
+RUM configuration is handled at runtime via Next.js middleware (`middleware.ts`), which:
+1. Reads `X-RUM-App-ID` and `X-RUM-Client-Token` headers forwarded by nginx
+2. Sets `rum_app_id` and `rum_client_token` cookies in the response
+3. Browser JavaScript reads these cookies to initialize the RUM SDK

 There is a RUM Debug popover in Storedog that displays when a learner visits Storedog.
-The popover displays live RUM Events and updates to help illustrate how often new RUM Events/updates are generated and indicate how often they will be evaluated against the RUM Applicaton's Retention filters.
+The popover displays live RUM Events and updates to help illustrate how often new RUM Events/updates are generated and indicate how often they will be evaluated against the RUM Application's Retention filters.

 ### Puppeteer